edmiyatake/yfl-backend/docs/flows/SYSTEM_DESIGN.md

 ### Authentication and Authorization
 As a group, we discussed multiple forms of authentications.
 The professor favored passwordless log in because users don't need to remember any passwords.
+Instead of account creation, the professor wanted to be able to upload lists of user emails (like a list from Canvas) for each season.
 I want to respect that decision and create a flow around it.
 I designed a passwordless OTP auth flow that handles email validation, code expiry, and role-based redirects so students, TAs, and professors each land in the right place after login with ease.

 ![Auth Flow](yfl_auth_flow.png)